 The digital age has brought many benefits to the construction industry, including project management software, customer relationship management (CRM), and enterprise resource planning (ERP).
-These pieces of software dramatically cut the time that your employees spend creating documentation and preparing estimates, but they also are not without their costs.
+These pieces of software dramatically cut the time that your employees spend creating documentation and preparing estimates, but they are not without their costs.
 One of the best ways to analyze whether or not to choose a particular software innovation is to calculate the return on investment (ROI) of that particular technology.

 Evaluate the Costs of your Construction Software